phalcon-orphanage/docs/zh/api/Phalcon_Mvc_Micro.rst

 *extends* :doc:`Phalcon\\DI\\Injectable <Phalcon_DI_Injectable>`

+*implements* :doc:`Phalcon\\Events\\EventsAwareInterface <Phalcon_Events_EventsAwareInterface>`, :doc:`Phalcon\\DI\\InjectionAwareInterface <Phalcon_DI_InjectionAwareInterface>`

 With Phalcon you can create "Micro-Framework like" applications.
 By doing this, you only need to write a minimal amount of code to create a PHP application.
 Micro applications are suitable to small applications, APIs and prototypes in a practical way.

 .. code-block:: php